 - Lactation amenorrhea, which is when a woman is infertile while breastfeeding and may not need to use contraception.

 Natural methods of birth control have a very high failure rate.
-According to the CDC, withdrawal has a 22 percent failure rate, while fertility awareness methods fail 24 percent of the time.
+According to the

 - the baby is younger than 6 months